-A joint EIR/EIS must comply with both federal NEPA and state CEQA Guidelines.
+A joint EIR/EIS must comply with both federal National Environmental Policy Act (NEPA) and state CEQA Guidelines.
 CEQA requires that each effect having a significant impact be identified in the EIR.
 Therefore, reference to "significant" or "less-than-significant" environmental effects in this EIR/EIS is considered a CEQA-related finding consistent with CEQA Guidelines, Section 21082.2 (14 CCR 15000 et seq.).
-NEPA does not require such a finding for an EIS.
+NEPA does not require such a finding for an EIS, rather it requires an agency avoid or minimize adverse effects to the extent practicable.
 Under NEPA, a Record of Decision supported by an EIS may include a determination by the lead agency that the project may have a "significant effect" on the quality of the environment.
 Consequently, references to significant impacts in this document are made to fulfill the requirements of CEQA pursuant to the standards of California law.
 Under NEPA, impacts, whether significant or not, are disclosed and analyzed.
 No representation as to significance is made that represents an assessment as to the magnitude or intensity of an individual resource impact under the requirement of federal law.
 To reflect the requirements of CEQA, a qualitative assessment of impacts is used in this EIR/EIS to disclose whether the impacts are considered significant under CEQA.

 While the criteria for determining the significance of an impact under CEQA are unique to each area of the environmental analysis, the following classifications were uniformly applied to denote the significance of environmental impacts under CEQA.
 NEPA does not require such a finding.
+Under NEPA, since significance is evidenced by the preparation of an EIS, impacts are either adverse or not.
 Classification of impacts under CEQA are as follows: